Carnagion/dissertation/diss/diss.typ

 The objective function $f(s)$ for a partial or final sequence $s$ is defined in @eq:objective-function.
 It considers total delay and CTOT compliance, and is based on the function described by #cite(<demaere-pruning-rules>, form: "prose").

-// TODO: Check if this looks better when mentioned elsewhere, like in the branch-and-bound section
 === Runway Utilisation

 The runway utilisation of a partial or final sequence $s$ is modelled as the _makespan_ of $s$, i.e. $max_(i in s) t_i$.